ceca69ec/mnemonic39/README.md

 ## Disclaimer

 * **Don't trust, verify**
-Compare the results of this tool with others.
+    - Compare the results of this tool with others.
 Verify the implementation (and the tests). **Use at your won risk.**

 ## Features

 * **Generate a list of valid last words**
-Insert a mnemonic lacking the last word and a list of possible valid last words (that fulfill the checksum) is showed.
+    - Insert a mnemonic missing the last word and a list of possible valid last words (that fulfill the checksum) is showed.
 * **Generate extended keys**
-Insert entropy or mnemonic to show extended root keys.
+    - Insert entropy or mnemonic to show extended root keys.
 * **Generate mnemonics**
-Insert entropy and optional passphrase to generate mnemonic in any of the languages supported in bip-0039.
+    - Insert entropy and optional passphrase to generate mnemonic in any of the languages supported in bip-0039.
-* **Generate multiple mnemonics based on a list of valid words** Insert 12, 15, 18, 21 or 24 valid words in any supported language and flag `-g` to show multiple mnemonics with valid checksum.
+* **Generate multiple mnemonics based on a list of valid words**
+    - Insert 12, 15, 18, 21 or 24 valid words in any supported language and flag `-g` to show multiple mnemonics with valid checksum.
 * **Generate seed**
-When hexadecimal entropy is inserted the tool show the seed to.
+    - When hexadecimal entropy is inserted the tool show the seed to.
 * **Passphrase**
-Optional passphrase can be used with the entropy or mnemonic for additional protection.
+    - Optional passphrase can be used with the entropy or mnemonic for additional protection.
 * **Suggestions**
-Show suggestion of a valid mnemonic word if one invalid is inserted.
+    - Show suggestion of a valid mnemonic word if one invalid is inserted.
 * **Support all languages specified on [bip-0039](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md)**
     - [Chinese (Simplified)](https://github.com/bitcoin/bips/blob/master/bip-0039/chinese_simplified.txt)
     - [Chinese (Traditional)](https://github.com/bitcoin/bips/blob/master/bip-0039/chinese_traditional.txt)